gneCoE/Notices/docs/Files/Photo.md

 2. The photograph should be in colour.
 3. Photo must be clear and with a continuous‐tone quality.
 4. It should have front view, eyes open.
-5. Photo should present full head from top of hair to bottom of chin.
+5. Photo should present full head from top of hair or top of turban to bottom of chin.
 6. Center head within frame.
 7. Don't take selfie, get photo clicked from someone else.
 8. Head should face the camera directly.